-A CHOICES study finds that strategies to reduce television exposure could reduce childhood obesity at a relatively low cost.
+A CHOICES study finds that strategies to reduce television exposure could help reduce childhood obesity at a relatively low cost.

 Limiting Television to Reduce Childhood Obesity: Cost-Effectiveness of Five Population Strategies.